zake1989/vonder/README.md

 ---

+Done!

+Now your environment is ready to parse and modify Swift code using Tree-sitter.

 ## Run the script

 Once installed, run your Python script:

-    python modify.py
+    python3 modify.py batch_modify.py code_folder

 ---

-Done!

-Now your environment is ready to parse and modify Swift code using Tree-sitter.